 CURRICULUM INSTRUCTION

-2120.1 Instructional Practices
+2120.1 Instructional Strategies

 Instructional practices Educators shall promote personalization and high expectations for each student and enable so that each student to successfully engages in the curriculum and meets the graduation requirements.
-Classroom instruction shall include a range of research-based instructional practices strategies that most effectively improve student learning and engage all learners as identified by national and Vermont guidance and locally collected and analyzed student data.
+Classroom instruction shall include a range of evidence-based instructional practices strategies that most effectively improve student learning and engage all learners as identified by national and Vermont guidance and locally collected and analyzed student data.

 Educators shall be supported in: